ssblur/Garry-s-Mod-Youtube-DL/README.md

 *A simple implementation of youtube-dl for Garry's Mod and the companion, for use on webservers*

+## Setup Assistance

+If, for any reason you are unable to set up this addon, feel free to contact [gmod@pemery.co](mailto:gmod@pemery.co).
+Any issues caused by deficiencies in the library will be resolved free of charge, and I'm happy to set this up on other servers or with custom features!

 ## Setup Instructions (Linux):

 1. Add gmod/lib-ytdl folder to Garry's Mod addons folder or the steam workshop at [WIP]().